dmellstrom/php-mvc-instant-gallery/README.md

 # PHP MVC Instant Gallery

 Generates a gallery index with thumbnails from a directory of images.
-Supports JPG, PNG, GIF, and subdirectories.
+Supports JPEG, PNG, GIF, WEBP, and subdirectories.
 Demonstrates OOP, MVC architecture, and autoloading.

 ## Requirements